 Vacuum Excavating Technology

 Util-locate have increased their use of vacuum excavation technology to assist with meeting client demand for this safe excavation potholing service.
-Our vacuum excavation potholing technology allow us to continue to meet client demand using our fully trained and competent vacuum excavation team and expand our services within the wider Utilities Infrastructure industry.
+Our utility potholing technology allow us to continue to meet client demand using our fully trained and competent excavation team and expand our services within the wider Utilities Infrastructure industry.

 Why Potholing Utilities?